cadwiki/cadwiki-nuget-examples/README.md

 # cadwiki nuget examples
 A collection of sample projects and solutions to demonstrate how to use cadwiki nuget packages

-## App.sln
+## CSharpApp and VbNetApp
-This is a AutoCAD IExtensionApplication written in vb.net.
+These are both AutoCAD IExtensionApplication written in .Net.
-It demonstates how to use the cadwiki.DllReloader to easily reload itself into a AutoCAD's current Application Domain.
+They demonstate how to use the cadwiki.DllReloader to easily reload itself into a AutoCAD's current Application Domain.
 The cadwiki.DllReloader makes seeing code changes in AutoCAD faster since you won't have to close and restart for each new dll build.

 ### Before Building